Alternative housing: Popular living

 Pallet houses: Pallet houses, made from wooden shipping pallets, are an inexpensive alternative housing option.
 Pallets are convenient to find, and building them into houses is not difficult.
 In most cases, pallet houses are built for people recovering from natural disasters.
 Pallet Houses became extremely popular when refugees were returning to Kosovo after the war.

 Shipping Container: Shipping Containers are an alternative style of living for people looking to be eco-friendly.
 They are very durable for weather, but are expensive.

 Tiny House Movement: Tiny houses are the most popular alternative housing.
 Tiny houses average 100–400 square feet and are usually mobile.
 Tiny houses are an attractive option for those looking to save money on housing and live according to Minimalism.

 Outbuilding: Considered as a garage, shed, or a barn, many people choose them for living, almost like a cabin.
 They are only about $10,000, and can serve as a nice livable place to call home.

 Recreational Vehicle: In many cases, people choose to make an RV their permanent mobile living space.
-While living out of an RV isn't for everyone, it is a cost-effective way to travel the country while never leaving home.
+While living out of an RV is not for everyone, it is a cost-effective way to travel the country while never leaving home.
+More importantly - especially when being used by those suffering from economic hardships - is not travel, since fuel and upkeep costs can be exorbitant, but rather the self contained nature of even the smallest RV beats out the insecurity of a sleeping bag or tent.

 Earth House (Earth Berm): Underground earth sheltered homes, are private, can handle extreme weather temperatures, and require less to insure because of the added protection it gives from weather, and against high winds.
 However Earth Berms can be on the pricey side about 20% more than a regular home, and moisture precautions have to be accounted for during the building process as well.
 Also applying for a home loan, and the mortgage process becomes more difficult, with more hoops to jump through.

 Yurt: A small, Lightweight, but maximizing way to live, with minimal materials.
 Nomads from central Asia have used yurts to live for centuries.
 They have natural strength when built, because of their pyramid design, and are aerodynamic, because of curved walls, which makes the wind flow around it instead of push through.